divamgupta/stable-diffusion-tensorflow/README.md

 # Stable Diffusion in TensorFlow / Keras

-Stable Diffusion is a latent text-to-image diffusion model.
-This is an unofficial implementation in `TensorFlow 2 (Keras)` of Stable Diffusion model.
+**Stable Diffusion** is a latent text-to-image diffusion model.
+This is an unofficial implementation in `TensorFlow 2 (Keras)`.
 The weights were ported from the [original](https://github.com/CompVis/stable-diffusion) implementation.
+Stable Diffusion model is now available in [KerasCV](https://github.com/keras-team/keras-cv).

 ## Quick Start